CodeWithAlamin/PrayerTimes/README.md

 <!-- Brief -->
 <p align="center">
 "Prayer Times" is a simple web application that provides prayer times based on the user's location.
-It utilizes the Geolocation API to determine the user's location and the <a href="https://aladhan.com/prayer-times-api">Aladhan Prayer times API</a> Aladhan Prayer times API to fetch the corresponding prayer times.
+It utilizes the Geolocation API to determine the user's location and the <a href="https://aladhan.com/prayer-times-api">Aladhan Prayer times API</a> to fetch the corresponding prayer times.
 </p>

 <!-- Screenshot -->